apache/streams-examples/local/elasticsearch-hdfs/README.md

 `mvn clean package`

-Note that a different version of hdfs in packaged by excluding org.apache.hadoop.hadoop-hdfs in pom.xml and specifically depending on a different preferred version.
+Note that an alternative version of hdfs is packaged, by excluding org.apache.hadoop.hadoop-hdfs when importing org.apache.streams.streams-persist-hdfs, and specifically depending on a different preferred version.

 Deploy:
 --------